operator-framework/java-operator-sdk/README.md

   types, so you can have an empty default implementation that does what you'd expect.
 If you don't need a status, using `Void` for the associated type should work.
 - Custom Resources that are namespace-scoped need to implement the `Namespaced` interface so that the client can generate the proper URLs.
+This means, in particular, that `CustomResource` implementations that do **not** implement `Namespaced` are considered cluster-scoped.
+As a consequence, the `isClusterScoped` method/field has been removed from the appropriate classes (`Controller` annotation, in particular) as this is now inferred from the `CustomResource` type associated with your `Controller`.

 Many of these changes might not be immediately apparent but will result in `404` errors when connecting to the cluster.
 Please check that the Custom Resource implementations are properly